Ronald Acuña Jr. Player Props: Braves vs. Rockies

 Ronald Acuña Jr. At The Plate

-- Acuna has 92 hits and an OBP of .401 to go with a slugging percentage of .569.
-All three of those stats rank first among Atlanta hitters this season.
+- Acuna has 93 hits and an OBP of .401 to go with a slugging percentage of .565.
+All three of those stats are best among Atlanta hitters this season.

-- Among qualifying hitters, he ranks third in batting average, while his on-base percentage ranks eighth and he is fifth in slugging.
+- He ranks third in batting average, sixth in on base percentage, and fifth in slugging among the qualifying hitters in MLB action.

+- In 76.1% of his 71 games this season, Acuna has picked up at least one hit.
+He's also had 28 multi-hit games.

-- Acuna has had at least one RBI in 41.4% of his games this season (29 of 70), with more than one RBI nine times (12.9%).
-He has also accounted for three or more of his team's runs in seven contests.
+- Acuna has driven home a run in 29 games this season (40.8%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on seven occasions..

-- In 41 of 70 games this year, he has scored, and 17 of those games included multiple runs.
+- He has scored in 42 games this season, with multiple runs 17 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.